 Take a walk from the ferry port through the blossoms and trees and gaze along the river, and by the time you arrive at Iwaso, some fifteen minutes later, we guarantee you’ll wish the walk was longer.
 Just a ten minute walk to the cable car station where you will appreciate the gorgeous views and only three minutes on foot to the Itsukushima shrine, everything is right on your doorstep.

-Traditional Japanese design elements including decorative openwork screens and sliding partitions, lattice work and alcove mails meets modern conveniences including air-conditioning, television and hair-styling tools.
+Traditional Japanese design elements including decorative openwork screens and sliding partitions, lattice work and alcove posts meets modern conveniences including air-conditioning, television and hair-styling tools.
 You’ll be spoiled with a Yukata (Japanese Robe), Futon (Japanese bedding) Setta and Zouri (Japanese slippers) on arrival.

 Why we like it